EconomyLens.com

 The deal has provoked farmers' protests in several countries, including France. ©AFP

-Brussels (Belgium) (AFP) – The EU gave Friday a long-delayed go ahead to a huge trade deal with South American bloc Mercosur, championed by business groups but loathed by many European farmers, overriding opposition led by France.
-A majority of the European Union’s 27 nations backed the pact at an ambassadors’ meeting in Brussels, diplomatic sources told AFP, paving the way for it to be inked in Paraguay next week.
-More than 25 years in the making, the European Commission sees the deal as crucial to boost exports, support the continent’s ailing economy, and foster diplomatic ties at a time of global uncertainty.
-“It’s an essential deal, economically, politically, strategically, diplomatically, for the European Union,” commission spokesman Olof Gill said on Thursday.
+Brussels (Belgium) (AFP) – The EU gave a long-delayed go-ahead Friday to a huge trade deal with South American bloc Mercosur, championed by business groups but loathed by many European farmers — overriding opposition led by key power France.
+Most of the European Union’s 27 nations backed the pact following an ambassadors’ meeting in Brussels, paving the way for it to be signed later this month in Paraguay.

 Related